zored/dude/README.md

 ## What it does?
 - Autocomplete default name by type and vice versa.
-- Defaults are taken from project names and types.
+- Defaults come from project names and types.

 ## What IDE does?